Complexity Gaming

-Complexity Gaming, formerly stylized as compLexity, is an American esports franchise headquartered in Frisco, Texas.
-The franchise was founded in 2003 by Jason Lake and was co-owned by real estate investor John Goff, and Dallas Cowboys owner Jerry Jones.
+Complexity Gaming, formerly stylized as compLexity, was an American esports franchise headquartered in Frisco, Texas.
+The franchise was founded in 2003 by Jason Lake and was later co-owned by real estate investor John Goff, and Dallas Cowboys owner Jerry Jones.

-It operates out of the Legion by Lenovo Esports Center, an esports training facility in The Star.
-The franchise competes in Apex Legends, FIFA, Fortnite, Halo Infinite, Hearthstone, Madden, Magic: The Gathering Arena, and Rocket League.
-Complexity formerly competed in several other games, including Call of Duty, Counter-Strike 2, Dota 2, Heroes of the Storm, League of Legends, and Valorant.
+It operated out of the Legion by Lenovo Esports Center, an esports training facility in The Star, during Jones' co-ownership.
+The franchise competed in Apex Legends, Call of Duty, Counter-Strike 2, Dota 2, FIFA, Fortnite, Halo Infinite, Hearthstone, Heroes of the Storm, League of Legends, Madden, Magic: The Gathering Arena, Rocket League and Valorant.

-In addition to competitive teams, the franchise also streams gaming sessions over Twitch.
+In addition to competitive teams, the franchise also streamed gaming sessions over Twitch.
 It formerly maintained Limit (stylized as Complexity Limit), a World of Warcraft guild, until the end of their sponsorship deal with the guild in early 2022.

 After Goff and Jones purchased the franchise in 2017, Complexity Gaming was acquired by investor group Global Esports Properties, LLC in March 2024.
+On September 23, 2026, Complexity was shut down, with the decision made in late 2025.